innocenzi/laravel-vue-lang/README.md

 <p>

 This package allows to easily setup localization with a Laravel application using Vue.
 It is based on [`Lang.js`](https://github.com/rmariuzzo/Lang.js/).

+> **Note**: feature requests are no longer accepted.
+I'll still merge easily-reviewable PRs.
+I don't use this package anymore and I advice using vuei18n instead.

 ## Installation